Billotais/bilat.xyz/vita.md

 </p>

 Each domnsampling block consists of a convolutional block, and a ReLU block.
 The number of channels outputed by each convolutional block is given by the array `[126, 256, 512, 512, 512, ...]`, and the size of filters is given by the array `[63, 33, 17, 9, 9, 9, ...]`.
 The ReLU block is more precisely a Leaky rectified linear block with a slope of 0.2 on the negative side.

+The bottleneck block is the same as a downsampling block, but with a dropout with probabilty 0.5 after the convolutional layer.

 **TELL WHAT BLOCK WE HAVE**

 We train this network using the $L2$ loss